The information in this article applies to:

 - Create a Perspective Full Overview to see the results.
 Turn on the Framing, Pilings and Framing, Floor Stringers layers so that they can be seen, as well.

-At this point, the foundation structure and main level floor platform are complete, and you can now add interior walls, doors and windows, a roof - and even a second floor.
+At this point, the foundation structure and main level floor platform are complete, and you can now add interior walls, doors and windows, stairs, a roof - and even a second floor.
+Using the information provided in this tutorial, you should now be prepared to apply this knowledge to your designs created on pilings.